-The "Culture@Large" panel at each year's AAA meeting is the SCA’s signal contribution, in addition to our invited sessions.
-This panel features an author-meets-critics format, where anthropology interacts with interlocutors from outside the discipline.
-Among the scholars we have hosted includes Dorion Sagan, Isabelle Stengers, Michael Hardt, Gerald Torres, John Guillory, Susan Buck-Morss, George Lipsitz, and Lauren Berlant.
-The 2013 Culture@Large session featured a discussion about the work of W.T.J.
-Mitchell on iconology.
+The Culture@Large panel is the SCA’s signal contribution to the annual meeting of the American Anthropological Association (AAA), along with our invited sessions.
+This panel features an author-meets-critics format, in which anthropologists interact with interlocutors from outside the discipline.
+Among the scholars we have hosted are Dorion Sagan, Isabelle Stengers, Michael Hardt, Gerald Torres, John Guillory, Susan Buck-Morss, George Lipsitz, and Lauren Berlant.
+The 2015 Culture@Large session featured a discussion of the wide-ranging work of essayist, philosopher, and literary critic Elaine Scarry.

 The SCA has long had the largest contingent of graduate student members of any AAA section.
-We are especially pleased with the success of the faculty–student workshops we sponsor at each year’s AAA meeting, where small groups of faculty and graduate students gather to discuss their shared research interests.
-The SCA created the Cultural Horizons Prize, which goes to the best essay appearing in Cultural Anthropology in the previous year as judged by a jury of doctoral students, to acknowledge the place that graduate students have in shaping our futures.
-The prize recognizes work that members consider emblematic of where the discipline should be headed.
-Catherine Fennell won this year's prize for her article "The Museum of Resilience: Raising a Sympathetic Public in Post-Welfare Chicago."
-In 2009, the SCA inaugurated the Bateson Book Prize, which is decided by an interdisciplinary jury.
-The 2013 prize went to Elizabeth Anne Davis for her book Bad Souls: Madness and Responsibility in Modern Greece.
+We are especially pleased with the success of the student–faculty workshops that we sponsor at each year’s AAA meeting, where small groups of faculty and graduate students gather to discuss their shared research interests.
+In order to acknowledge the crucial role of graduate students in shaping our futures, the SCA created the Cultural Horizons Prize, which goes to the best essay appearing in Cultural Anthropology in the previous year.
+The prize recognizes work that a jury of doctoral students who are SCA members considers indicative of where the discipline should be headed.
+In 2015, Charles Briggs won the Cultural Horizons Prize for his 2014 article “Dear Dr. Freud.”
+In 2009, the SCA inaugurated the Gregory Bateson Book Prize, which is decided by an interdisciplinary jury.
+The 2015 prize went to Lucas Bessire for his book Behold the Black Caiman: A Chronicle of Ayoreo Life.

-Last, and by no means least, the SCA holds its biennial meeting the in spring of even-numbered years, which features workshops, films, and plenary speakers organized around a theme, along with a larger number of volunteered panels.
-The SCA extends travel stipends to students to create a broad mix of participants.
-The conferences are intentionally small, housed in older, comfortable hotels, and unfold over two days at a relaxed pace.
-The 2014 spring meeting on "The Ends of Work" is being organized by Cori Hayden and John Hartigan, and will be held May 9–10 in Detroit, Michigan.
-The David Schneider Lecture will be jointly delivered by Kathi Weeks and Sylvia Yanagisako, and plenary speakers include Dimitris Papadopolous and Gilberto Rosas.
-The meeting will also feature the Detroit Roundtable, where local academics and activists will reflect on the conference theme in relation to both their respective projects and the conditions in the city at large.
+Last, and by no means least, the SCA holds its biennial meeting in the spring of even-numbered years.
+The meeting features workshops, films, and plenary speakers organized around a theme, along with a larger number of volunteered panels.
+The SCA extends travel stipends to students to ensure a broad mix of participants.
+The conferences are intentionally small—often housed in older, comfortable hotels—and unfold over two days at a relaxed pace.
+The 2016 spring meeting on “Collaboration” is being organized by Hirokazu Miyazaki, and will be held May 12–13 at Cornell University in Ithaca, New York.
+The David Schneider Lecture will take the form of a panel discussion among Kim Fortun, Douglas Holmes, Alberto Corsín Jiménez, George Marcus, and Annelise Riles.